 - Each endorsement is tallied until 99+ are achieved.

 But as the saying goes, the devil is in the details.
 There are several ways in which a job seeker can make optimal use of skills and endorsements on LinkedIn.
 Knowing the difference between which of them are genuinely useful versus busywork is the key, and as finding a job is a full-time job, a job seeker can ill-afford wasted time.

-Go to Advanced Search and plug in your target job title into Title and select Current from the drop-down—the top candidates for any position are those who are doing it right now, any recruiter will tell you—and look at the results.
+Go to Advanced Search and plug in your target job title into Title and select Current from the drop-down.
+The top candidates for any position are those who are doing it right now, and any recruiter will tell you, look at the results.

 Look at the skills you see listed in the top results.
 Do you see any common themes among skills possessed by those LinkedIn members that are not on your list?